Szomb/Szomb/README.md

 - 👋 Hi, I’m @Szoma
-- 👀 I’m interested in Webdesigm and frontend
+- 👀 I’m interested in Webdesign and frontend
-- 🌱 I’m currently learning Flutter, Dart and Vue
+- 🌱 I’m currently learning Flutter and Vue
 - 📫 How to reach me szombati.marcell@gmail.com

 <!---
 Szomb/Szomb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.